mhjcodes/CodePlay-Edtech-MERN/README.md

       Response: The updated course
       DELETE /api/courses/:id: Delete a course by ID
       Response: A success message indicating that the course has been deleted.
-      In conclusion, the REST API design for the StudyNotion ed-tech platform is a crucial part of the project.
-The API endpoints and their functionalities are designed to ensure seamless communication between the front-end and back-end of the application.
-By following RESTful principles, the API will be scalable, maintainable, and reliable.
-The sample API requests and responses provided above illustrate how each endpoint will function and what kind of data it will accept or return.
-With this API design, StudyNotion will be able to provide a smooth user experience while ensuring security and stability.

-In conclusion, the REST API design for the StudyNotion ed-tech platform is a crucial part of the project.
+In conclusion, the REST API design for the CodePlay ed-tech platform is a crucial part of the project.
 The API endpoints and their functionalities are designed to ensure seamless communication between the front-end and back-end of the application.
 By following RESTful principles, the API will be scalable, maintainable, and reliable.
 The sample API requests and responses provided above illustrate how each endpoint will function and what kind of data it will accept or return.
 With this API design, StudyNotion will be able to provide a smooth user experience while ensuring security and stability.

 ## Installation